Ipstenu/dreamspeed/readme.txt

 <strong>I viewed source and the srcset images are all local.
 Why is this happening?</strong>

-There are weird issues with srcset.
-Basically it's impossible to be 100% sure that all the media is uploaded to the CDN, so auto-generating the srcset URLs is very tricky.
+There are weird issues with `srcset`.
+Basically it's impossible to be 100% sure that all the media is uploaded to the CDN, so auto-generating the `srcset` URLs is very tricky.
 This is being tracked in [Github Issue #20](https://github.com/Ipstenu/dreamspeed/issues/20) but I don't have an ETA yet.
 All current attempts have resulted in large gallery pages slowing to the point of un-usability.

 == Screenshots ==